Alvacampos/Cv-project-full-stack/README.md

 # Month to Month work

 We will try to sort the project in "months", what does this means?
 We will divide each month with topics to learn or implement.
-Feel free to take more or less time this is just a guide.
+Feel free to take more or less time this is just a guide and follow the guide to develop your own project or follow mine.

 Here you will have some basic definitions with links to free crash courses or tutorials in youtube.
 In the future this section might get expand.

-## Month 1 & 2:
+## Months 1 & 2:

 First we need to learn a few things.
 And install a few others.